Kaykhusraw II: Legacy

 Kaykhusraw died leaving three sons: 'Izz al-Din Kaykaus, aged 11, son of the daughter of a Greek priest; 9-year-old Rukn al-Din Kilij Arslan, son of a Turkish woman of Konya; and 'Ala al-Din Kayqubad, son of the Georgian princess Tamar and at age 7 youngest of the three boys.

 Kaykhusraw had named his youngest child Kayqubad as his successor, but because he was a weakly child, the new vizier Shams al-Din Isfahani placed Kayqubad's two underage brothers Kaykaus II and Kilij Arslan IV on the throne as well, as co-rulers.
 This was an attempt to maintain Seljuq control of Anatolia in the face of the Mongol threat.

 Although weakened, Seljuq power remained largely intact at the time of Kaykhusraw's death in 1246.
 The Mongols failed to capture either the sultan's treasury or his capital when they had the chance, and his Anatolian lands escaped the worst of the invaders’ depredations.
 The real blow to the dynasty was Kaykhusrev's inability to name a competent successor.
 With the choice of the three young brothers, Seljuq power in Anatolia no longer lay with Seljuq princes but instead devolved into the hands of Seljuq court administrators.

+Marriage

+Kaykhusraw II's most prominent and culturally significant union was with the Georgian princess Gurju Khatun (born Tamar), the daughter of Queen Rusudan of Georgia.
+Arriving at the Seljuk court in 1237, her marriage was a primary diplomatic event intended to secure the sultanate's eastern borders.

+Gurju Khatun rapidly achieved exceptional status at court, being elevated to the premier rank of Malikat al-Malikat (Queen of Queens).
+Her domestic and political prominence was heavily reflected in the state's numismatics; Kaykhusraw II broke with Islamic dynastic tradition by striking her likeness onto the state's silver coinage, resulting in the iconic "Lion and Sun" (shir-o-khurshid) motif as a symbolic representation of their union.